keithzg/paulmillerisoffline/copyleft-next-0.2.1.md

     direct the actions of such legal entity, whether by contract or otherwise, or (b) ownership of more than fifty percent of the outstanding shares or beneficial ownership of such legal entity.

+    "Licensed Patents" means all patent claims licensable by Me, now or in the future, that are necessarily infringed by making, using, or selling My Work, and excludes claims that would be infringed only as a consequence of further modification of My Work.

+    "Mere Aggregation" means an aggregation of a Covered Work with a Separate Work.

+    "My Work" means the particular work of authorship I license to You under this License.

+    "Object Code" means any form of a work that is not Source Code.

+    "Separate Work" means a work that is separate from and independent of a particular Covered Work and is not by its nature an extension or enhancement of the Covered Work, and/or a runtime library, standard library or similar component that is used to generate an Object Code form of a Covered Work.

+    "Source Code" means the preferred form of a work for making modifications to it.